-Long-term debt of the Authority outstanding as of December 31, 2017 is comprised of 11 bond issues and several loans payable.
+Long-term debt of the Authority outstanding as of December 31, 2018 is comprised of 10 bond issues and an active loan from the Heinz Endowments.

 Four bonds were originally issued to finance the Regional Destination Financing Plan: Hotel Room Excise Tax Revenue Bonds Series 1999, Regional Asset District Sales Tax Revenue Bonds Series 1999, Taxable Ticket Surcharge Revenue Bonds, Series 2000, and Parking Revenue Bonds Series A of 2001.
 In 2010 and 2012, three of these bond issues were refinanced in full: (1) Hotel Room Excise Tax Revenue Bonds Series 1999, (2) Regional Asset District Sales Tax Revenue Bonds Series 1999, and (3) Parking Revenue Bonds Series A of 2001.